 No overall clinical differences in safety or effectiveness have been observed between the elderly and other adult patients.

-Secondary Infection: The development of the secondary infection has occurred after use of combination containing steroids and antimicrobials.
-Fungal infections of the cornea are particularly prone to develop coincidentally with long-term applications of steroids.
+Secondary Infection: The development of secondary infection has occurred after use of combinations containing steroids and antimicrobials.
+Fungal infections of the cornea are particularly prone to develop coincidentally with long-term applications of steroid.
 The possibility of fungal invasion must be considered in any persistent corneal ulceration where steroid treatment has been used.
 Secondary bacterial ocular infection following suppression of host responses also occurs.

 DOSAGE AND ADMINISTRATION:

 Apply a small amount into the conjunctival sac(s) up to three or four times daily.

 How to apply Neomycin and Polymyxin B Sulfates and Dexamethasone Ophthalmic Ointment:

 2. Place a finger on your cheek just under your eye and gently pull down until a "V" pocket is formed between your eyeball and your lower lid.

 3. Place a small amount (about 1/2 inch) of Neomycin and Polymyxin B Sulfates and Dexamethasone Ophthalmic Ointment in the "V" pocket.
 Do not let the tip of the tube touch your eye.